 The content marketing landscape is a continually evolving microcosm of trends, patterns, ideas and strategies that’s perpetually on the rise.
 The B2B industry sits at a unique crossroads when it comes to the expansion of content marketing practices in the marketplace because of the rapid pace of innovation and experimentation when it comes to content creation, and dealing with the pain points, benefits, and learning associated with a hybridized approach to communication.

-In this post, we’ll take an in-depth look at some of the most important B2B content marketing statistics for 2017, and how they affect the panoramic outlook of modern content marketing efforts.
+In this post, we’ll take an in-depth look at some of the most important B2B content marketing statistics, and how they affect the panoramic outlook of modern content marketing efforts.

 How Do B2B Companies Use Content Marketing Successfully?